IBM Z® Open Editor

 Example Zowe configurations

-Zowe zosmf profile types require an API ML connection for MFA support.
-Zowe rse profile types can use both scenarios, the API ML route if RSE API host components are registered or via direct RSE API connection.
-The direct connection to RSE API only supports MFA using the MFA token as the password during a login to retrieve a JWT.
+Zowe z/OSMF profile types require an API ML connection to support MFA when using short-lived tokens that require a login action.
+Zowe RSE profile types support both scenarios: the API ML route if RSE API host components are registered or through a direct RSE API connection.

 More information regarding MFA support for Zowe CLI and API Meditation Layer.